mdmahmudul413/Vue.Js-Practice-Files/readme.md

     ➢ Event Modifiers: @click.right="handleCardEvent" will work when we click on mouse right ➢ Differentiate two individual events() - e.stopPropagation() ➢ Event Modifiers: @click.stop="handleViewClick

+## **08 Two way data binding**

+    ➢ Input Event: <input type="text" @input="handleInput">
+    ➢ For manually two way bindings use ":value='variable'" in the input field ➢ Two way bindings in vue.js use "v-model='variable'" in the input field ➢ To take every input as number use "v-model.number='variable'" in input field ➢ Modify "v-model": <input v-model.number="num" type="text">

+## **09 Class binding**

+    ➢ To bind html element class in normal way, use ":class='property'" ➢ vue conditional class binding / Object style class binding ➢ To bind html element class in vue way, :class="{className: true/false}" ➢ We can use both vue conditional ":class" and html normal "class" togather ➢ We can also use array in the colon class (:class=['...', '...'])